Khan/exercise-icons/README.md

     ./sync.d Math.CC

-exercise-icons requires [dlang](http://dlang.org/) including rdmd, curl, casperjs, and imagemagick. libs3 is also used but is downloaded on publish.
+exercise-icons requires [dlang](http://dlang.org/) (including rdmd), curl, casperjs, and imagemagick. libs3 is also used but is attached as a submodule.

 ## Running `exercise-icons`